-Achieving the HR Excellence in Research Award is one of the Medical University of Vienna's current performance goals.
+Achieving the HR Excellence in Research Award was one of the Medical University of Vienna's performance goals from the Performance Agreements 2019-2021.
 The University recognizes the value of aligning the processes and procedures to the principles set down in the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
-During the initial phase, the Medical University of Vienna has undertaken a thorough and comprehensive review according to the principles of the Charter and Code to create the Gap Analysis and Action Plan.
+During the initial phase, the Medical University of Vienna undertook a thorough and comprehensive review according to the principles of the Charter and Code to create the Gap Analysis and Action Plan.
 The strengths and weaknesses in line with the four thematic areas were discussed and evaluated in detail via a participatory process involving the Steering Group, the Working Group and different staff representatives and members within the organization.
 Researchers were asked to contribute their assessment of the current implementation of the 40 principles in qualitative, semi-structured interviews.
-From our Gap Analysis, we have identified various actions relating to the Charter and Code principles that we intend to prioritize in the initial two year phase.
-We do not currently see any actions regarding the remaining principles.
-We propose to monitor these principles for changes in the future as part of the long-term implementation.
-The Medical University of Vienna confirms its commitment to using the opportunities within the principles of the Charter and Code to guarantee a continuous process of evaluation to ensure the highest standards of excellence in research.
+From our Gap Analysis, we identified various actions relating to the Charter and Code principles that were prioritized in the initial two year phase.